WS-JSNA/ws-jsna-netlify/_pages/accessibility.md

 We know some parts of this website are not fully accessible:
 + some older PDF documents are not fully accessible to screen reader software
-+ some PDF documents are produced using a programme that makes them inaccessible to screen reader software
++ some PDF documents are produced using a programme that makes them inaccessible to screen reader software.

 ## What to do if you can't access parts of this website

-If you need information on this website in a different format, like accessible PDF, large print, easy read, audio recording or braille, [email ACDJSNA “at” westsussex.gov.uk](mailto:JSNA_at@westsussex.gov.uk).
+If you need information on this website in a different format, like accessible PDF, large print, easy read, audio recording or braille, email ACDJSNA “at” westsussex.gov.uk.

-We’ll consider your request and get back to you within 10 working days.
+We will consider your request and get back to you within 10 working days.

 ## Reporting accessibility problems with this website

 We are always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, [email ACDJSNA “at” westsussex.gov.uk](mailto:JSNA_at@westsussex.gov.uk).
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, email ACDJSNA “at” westsussex.gov.uk.

 ## Enforcement procedure